Mandeville woman arrested for stealing more than half a million dollars from her employer

-MANDEVILLE, LA – The St. Tammany Parish Sheriff’s Office has arrested a Mandeville-are woman for theft after it was discovered she embezzled more than a half-million dollars from a local business.
+MANDEVILLE, LA – The St. Tammany Parish Sheriff’s Office has arrested a Mandeville-area woman for theft after it was discovered she embezzled more than a half-million dollars from a local business.

 On Friday, July 17, the St. Tammany Parish Sheriff’s Office Financial Crimes Unit arrested and booked 33-year-old Megan Bagley Rivolo, into the St. Tammany Parish Jail.